tjesi/tjesi.github.io/_pages/about.md

 ---

 My name is Tjerand.
 I am a third year PhD student in cryptography at the [Department of Mathematical Sciences](https://www.ntnu.edu/imf) at the Norwegian University of Science and Technology (NTNU) in Trondheim.
 My supervisors are [Professor Kristian Gjøsteen](https://www.ntnu.edu/employees/kristian.gjosteen) and [Professor Colin Boyd](https://www.ntnu.edu/employees/colin.boyd).
-I am also working as a cryptography consultant at [Pone Biometrics](https://ponebiometrics.com).
+I am also working as a cryptography advisor at [Pone Biometrics](https://ponebiometrics.com).

 I am currently visiting [Professor Jonathan Katz](http://www.cs.umd.edu/~jkatz) at the University of Maryland, USA.